Tests and scans

 Brain angiogram

-• which blood vessels supply the tumour
+• check the blood supply to a brain tumour

 Preparing for your brain angiogram